There are some obvious pros and cons of living in Chicago, but you don’t really know unless you’ve lived there for a while.

 Pro: The city is diverse.

 I’m not talking about the range of things to do here, although that’s definitely a big pro.
 I’m talking about the diversity in Chicago’s people.
+Living in Chicago is like living in a few different cities, all at once.

 You’ll find every ethnic group represented here.
 It’s a city of immigrants.
-My own parents decided that Chicago would be their new home after leaving communist Poland in the 1980s.
-Many Poles felt the same, and the city still has the largest Polish population outside of Warsaw in the world.
+My parents decided that Chicago would be their new home after leaving communist Poland in the 1980s.

 That all said, the city suffers from the same racial tensions as any other city in America, big or small.
 Our problems are just amplified, and the media coverage doesn’t help.

-Con: Perceptions on crime are a distraction.
+Con: Perceptions of crime are a distraction.

 It’s a complicated issue that I don’t have the expertise to dig into here, but a lack of investment is certainly a piece of that problem.